tomblind/unity-async-tweens/README.md

     public async Routine Bar()
     {
-        //Tween self to 2,2,0 over 2 seconds await Tween.Position.To(transform, new Vector3(1, 1, 0), 2);
+        //Tween self to 1,1,0 over 2 seconds await Tween.Position.To(transform, new Vector3(1, 1, 0), 2);

-        //Tween back using QuadInOut easing
+        //Tween back using alternate easing
         await Tween.Position.To(transform, new Vector3(0, 0, 0), 2, Easing.QuadInOut);

         //Tween to a relative position from the current await Tween.Position.ToOffset(transform, new Vector3(-1, -1, 0), 2);

-        //Tween from a location back to the current await Tween.Position.From(transform, new Vector3(2, 2, 0), 2);
+        //Tween from a position to the current await Tween.Position.From(transform, new Vector3(2, 2, 0), 2);

         //Tween using an AnimationCurve for easing